 - Proper cost distribution: While pricing your service, a lot of factors come into play.
 The price should follow industry standards, the customers should perceive your offering price value appropriately and at the same time you should cover all costs and also earn some profits.
-Thus it is important to first analyse the expected price range you expect your service offering to follow and then analyse your initial and extra overheads over a period of time as well as your break even cost.
-Segmentation and allocation of initial overhead in the cost over a period of time is the next logical step in this process for creating a cost effective solution that would eventually break even after an estimated amount of time.
-This helps keep your costs and ROI in check while spreading the initial overheads cost evenly across a period of time so you recover the costs and can target earning profits right from the beginning.
-Now bearing these calculations in mind you can mark your service price at a fixed overhead cost, plus service maintenance charge and a percentage of profit levied on that to cover any extra expenditure and maintain a stable income at the same time.
+Thus, it is important to first analyse the expected price range you expect your service offering to follow and then analyse your initial and extra overheads over a period as well as your break even cost.
+Segmentation and allocation of initial overhead in the cost over a period is the next logical step in this process for creating a cost effective solution that would eventually break even after an estimated amount of time.
+This helps keep your costs and ROI in check while spreading the initial overheads cost evenly across a period so you recover the costs and can target earning profits right from the beginning.
+Now, bearing these calculations in mind, you can mark your service price at a fixed overhead cost, plus service maintenance charge and a percentage of profit levied on that to cover any extra expenditure and maintain a stable income at the same time.

 - Price positioning: Another key step while determining your service pricing is to find out what aspect of your service do the customers value most.
 Position your offering to emphasize the valued service or add/make changes wherever necessary in order to provide a focussed value based service that customers would appreciate the most.
 This way, the pricing structure can be modified and linked with your positioning to provide a more valued service at a price the customers are willing to pay and covers all your costs as well.
 Such pricing comes in handy during the sales cycle and broadens your conversion funnel substantially.